renatofrota/rexply/README.md

 ## More info regarding the dependencies

-- `dmenu` is the standard application used to output information and capture input due to it's more widespread presence - including availability on OSX via Homebrew, etc. If you want more fancy visual, with screen-centered dialogs, ability to fill in all front-matter variables of a template in a single - floating window - form, set options `$yadfile` (file selection) and `$yadform` (front-matter form) to `1` (or run `rexply -y 1 -Y 1`) so you can use `yad` instead.
+- `dmenu` is the standard application used to output information and capture input in OSX due to it's more widespread presence - including availability via Homebrew.
+If you want more fancy visual, with screen-centered dialogs, ability to fill in all front-matter variables of a template in a single - floating window - form, set options `$yadfile` (file selection) and `$yadform` (front-matter form) to `1` (or run `rexply -y 1 -Y 1`) so you can use `yad` instead.
 - `xclip` may be substituted with `xsel` (see `$copycmd` option) or `pbcopy` and `pbpaste` - useful in OSX, I just had no time to test yet, so it may need some polishing.
 - `xdotool` is used to handle the window focus (and apparently, it's not that easy to make it work on OSX due to `XTEST` not being active by default).
 You can get rid of this dependency by disabling `$focusit` option.
 A possible problem if you are using the script to paste data (with `xclip` or `xsel`) while another window is set as _'always-on-top'_: the data will sometimes end up being pasted to the window set as _'always-on-top'_ instead the desired window (depends on the application and other circumstances - not tested on OSX yet).